How to Pay for Rehab

 Pay For it Out-of-Pocket

 The idea of taking out a loan or charging your credit card for thousands can seem overwhelming, but not getting the help you need could cost you your life.
 While being careful with your finances is important, your well-being needs to be your priority.
-So, take an honest look at your finances and see if getting a loan, using your credit cards, or perhaps selling some valuables can get you one step closer to treatment.
+If you are unsure of how to pay for rehab, take an honest look at your finances and see if getting a loan, using your credit cards, or perhaps selling some valuables can get you one step closer to treatment.

 Ask for Help

 No one likes asking for help, especially when addiction is involved.
-But it’s time to put your pride, shame, and fear aside and reach out to your loved ones for help.
+But it would be a good time to put your pride, shame, and fear aside and have an honest conversation with your loved ones.
 Know that those around you love you, want to see you get better, and will do what they can to make that a reality.
-And if your loved ones can’t help you financially, you can seek funding through crowdsourcing websites.
+And if your loved ones can’t help you financially, you can seek funding through crowdsourcing websites like GoFundMe.
 While this means putting yourself and your addiction out there for the world to see, it also could mean getting the help you need.
 There are many people in recovery and individuals whose lives have been impacted by addiction who are willing to help others get treatment.

-Interested in receiving addiction treatment at Mountainside?
-Learn about our financing options or speak to one of our admission advisors today.
+Are you interested in receiving addiction treatment at Mountainside?
+Learn about our financing options or speak to one of our compassionate admission advisors today.

 If you or a loved one is struggling with addiction, Mountainside can help.